BBJ-Pilot/learn-rails/README.md

-# Learn Rails1
+# Learn Rails

-Learn Rails with this tutorial from [learn-rails.com] (http://learn-rails.com/).
+Learn Rails with this amazing tutorial from [learn-rails.com] (http://learn-rails.com/).